 - Unit Code & NameDS1193B An Introduction to Spiritual Formation

-The unit provides an introduction to the emerging concept of spiritual formation in the evangelical church.
-It draws on Bebbington's Characterisation of evangelicalism as marked by conversion, activism, Biblicism and crucicentrism and reinterprets these in the light of current understandings of spiritual formation.
-It invites students to reflect on their own personal history of formation and to experience selected classical spiritual practices as a way of engaging in both personal and vocational formation.
+The unit provides an introduction to the concept and practice of spiritual formation through the lens of evangelicalism.
+It draws on biblical sources and the wider Christian tradition to explore foundations for spiritual maturity, as well as examining aspects of psychosocial and emotional health in Christian ministry.
+The unit presents a framework that is holistic and relational and identifies intentional practices as necessary for spiritual formation.
+It invites students to reflect on their own personal history of formation and to experience selected classical spiritual disciplines as a way of engaging in both personal and vocational formation.

 - Delivery ModeOnline Intensive

 Upon successful completion of this unit, it is expected that students will be able to:

 1. Articulate and interpret their spiritual and developmental journey as a personal history of spiritual formation.

 2. Appraise biblical sources and other Christian texts and traditions to discern and critique spiritual formation teaching and practice.

 3. Explore and evaluate personal experiences of engagement with classic spiritual disciplines.

 4. Articulate at a foundational level, psychosocial and emotional markers necessary for healthy Christian leadership.